OmerAwan445/Yelp_Backend_To_Practice_Prisma/README.md

  - To make proper architecture (3 layered) of the node and typescript with Prisma.
  - To set Environment Variables professionally with separate Dev and Production env.
  - To handle Errors Professionaly using OOP.
+ - Proper Form Validations
+ - Security and clean code using 3 layer Architecture